Combatd/Hybrid_Cloud_Foundations/README.md

 As you can see, with Test VM 001 selected, we now have access to a variety of different management options.
 You can manage Nutanix Guest Tools, Launch the VM’s console, power the VM on or off, take a snapshot, and migrate, clone, update, or delete the VM.

 So, now that you know how to access these options, let’s look at VM creation and management in more detail.

+### Working with Images
+The first step in creating virtual machines is learning how to work with images.

+You can use Prism to import and configure operating system ISO and disk image files using the Image Service.
+This image service allows you to assemble a repository of image files in different formats including raw, vhd, vhdx, vmdk, vdi, iso, and qcow2.
+You can later use these images when creating virtual machines.

+Adding an image to the image service is a fairly straightforward upload process.
+The upload process is performed on the Storage dashboard (not the VM dashboard).
+You simply select the image, name it, select the image type, and that’s it - your image is now in Prism and ready for use.

+After you upload an image to Prism, there are several things you can do with it.
+You can use it to create a VM, you can leave it in the image service for use in future deployments and, if you no longer need that image at a later date, you can simply delete it from Prism.

+Before we move on to an exercise in which you can practice uploading images, let’s watch a short video walkthrough of the process.